davesnuthouse/redDKP/README.md

 25. (Done) Option on the Editor tab to set the DKP table version number
 26. Revisit audit log now that sync is working
 27. (Done) Option on the group builder to select all
+28. (Done) A filter to show/hide dkp data of people who have left
+29. (Done) SYNC protected to only send data to current guild members

 Known Bugs: